userbotpremum/neonuserbot/README.md

 >python3 main.py
 >```

-## *Attention!* 📢
-*Do not update your bot unless it is shared on the [N Σ O N](http://t.me/neonuserbot) channel.
-If you update the bot, the bot will not work.*

-## *Attention! 📢 - 2*
+## Attentions! 📢

-*Using our User Bot may block your Telegram account.
+* *Using our User Bot may block your Telegram account.
 This is an open source project, you are responsible for everything you do.
 Therefore, the N Σ O N Userbot staff is not responsible.
 When using neon, you are considered to be accepting them.*

+* *Do not update your bot unless it is shared on the [N Σ O N](http://t.me/neonuserbot) channel.
+If you update the bot, the bot will not work.*

+### Additional. 🎴
+*If you have any requests & complaints & suggestions, you can contact [our support team.](https://t.me/NeonSup)*

 ### Plugin Example.

 >[Look here please.](https://github.com/nusrte/neonuserbot/tree/master/userbot/modules#readme)

-### *Additional.* 🎴
-*If you have any requests & complaints & suggestions, you can contact [our support team.](https://t.me/NeonSup)*

 ### Credits.
 ><a href = 'https://github.com/nusrte/NeonUserBot/blob/master/CONTRIBUTING.md'>Touch here.</a>